Practitioner Information

 Critical Congenital Heart Disease (CCHD)

 In June 2013, CCHD was officially added to the Alabama Newborn Screening Panel.
-However, many hospitals had voluntarily began screening in 2012.
+However, many hospitals had voluntarily begun screening in 2012.
 According to Dr. Wally F. Carlo, M.D., Division of Pediatric Cardiology at the University of Alabama at Birmingham, "As we move ahead with pulse oximetry screening, many hurdles remain.
 We need to ensure reporting of failed screens to Public Health and implement data tracking and quality assurance methods.
 I applaud the efforts of the Alabama Department of Public Health, hospitals around the state, and others for their efforts, which are benefiting our state's infants."

 The Alabama Newborn Screening Program provided a written copy of the Hospital Guidelines for Implementing Pulse Oximetry Screening (6MB) in 2012 to all Alabama birthing facilities.